-Organizational Excellence (OE) is a pan-institutional quality and improvement program designed to support and enable institutional goals and priorities.
-The comprehensive program is comprised of:
+Organizational Excellence (OE) is a pan-institutional quality and improvement program to support and enable institutional goals and priorities.

 - Academic and administrative collaboration